xnubber/restaurant-list/README.md

 # Restaurant List
 ![image](https://github.com/xnubber/restaurant-list/blob/main/public/img/restaurant.jpg)
-A simple web page that have few restaurants, you can see a restaurant's detail or search specific ones.
+A simple web page that can create, store or edit your own restaurants list , and can see a restaurant's detail or search specific ones.

 ## Features
 - searching restaurants by name or category